2024 Global Cryptocurrency Regulatory Highlights: The US Approves Spot ETFs, Europe’s MiCA Takes Effect, Global Regulatory Friendliness Upgrades

 Among African countries, South Africa is one of the most friendly towards cryptocurrencies.
 The South African Reserve Bank (SARB) has not explicitly prohibited the use of cryptocurrencies.

-Americas: National Policy Innovations for Cryptocurrency
+Americas: National Policy Innovations for Cryptocurrencies

 In El Salvador, Bitcoin is legal tender, and the government encourages its adoption and promotes cryptocurrency tourism.
 On December 11, El Salvador signed an agreement with Argentine regulators to support the development of the crypto industry in both countries.